OutSystems/docs-odc/src/eap/building-apps/data/sharing.md

 ---
-summary: Learn more about the concepts of sharing data defined in OutSystems.
+summary: This article introduces the concepts of sharing data defined in OutSystems.
 tags:
 locale: en-us
 guid: dcc95e95-aa1d-4c97-a2fa-24a18fb753e2